- Type: Vitamins

 Introduction of Vitamin B1

-Thiamine or thiamin or vitamin B1 named as the “thio-vitamine” (“sulfur-containing vitamin”) is a water-soluble vitamin of the B complex.
+Thiamine or thiamin or vitamin B1 named the “thio-vitamine” (“sulfur-containing vitamin”) is a water-soluble vitamin of the B complex.
 First named aneurin for the detrimental neurological effects if not present in the diet, it was eventually assigned the generic descriptor name vitamin B1.
 Its phosphate derivatives are involved in many cellular processes.
 The best-characterized form is thiamine pyrophosphate (TPP), a coenzyme in the catabolism of sugars and amino acids.
 Thiamine is used in the biosynthesis of the neurotransmitter acetylcholine and gamma-aminobutyric acid (GABA).
 In yeast, TPP is also required in the first step of alcoholic fermentation.

 Specification of Vitamin B1